CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Service OIDs

-VeraId uses Object Identifiers (OIDs) to uniquely identify services and applications that use the protocol.
+DomainAuth uses Object Identifiers (OIDs) to uniquely identify services and applications that use the protocol.
 Service OIDs serve as namespaces that prevent signature reuse across different contexts.

 1. **OID Structure:**
-  - The VeraId root OID is `1.3.6.1.4.1.58708.1`.
+  - The DomainAuth root OID is `1.3.6.1.4.1.58708.1`.
   - Official service OIDs MUST be allocated under this root.
   - For example, the test service OID is `1.3.6.1.4.1.58708.1.1`.
 2. **OID Allocation:**
   - Service designers MUST obtain a unique OID for their service.
   - Third-party services MUST use OIDs from their own namespace.
-  - The VeraId OID arc is reserved exclusively for official services under the VeraId project umbrella.
+  - The DomainAuth OID arc is reserved exclusively for official services under the DomainAuth project umbrella.
 3. **OID Usage:**
   - The service OID MUST be included in the signature metadata.
   - Verifiers MUST check that the OID in the signature matches the expected service.
-  - VeraId TXT records MAY specify a service OID to restrict key usage.
+  - DomainAuth TXT records MAY specify a service OID to restrict key usage.
 4. **Versioning:**
   - Service designers SHOULD include version information in their OID structure.
   - Major protocol changes SHOULD use a new OID.